rust-lang/rust/editors/README.md

 ### Syntax highlighting

-It overrides built-in highlighting, and works only with a specific theme (zenburn). `ra-lsp.highlightingOn` setting can be used to disable it.
+It overrides built-in highlighting, and works only with a specific theme (zenburn). `rust-analyzer.highlightingOn` setting can be used to disable it.

 ### Go to symbol in workspace <kbd>ctrl+t</kbd>